 Direct Parent PLUS and private loans both require a credit application each year.
 The maximum amount borrowed can cover up to the cost of attendance less financial aid awarded (all scholarships, grants, work study, etc).

 You may ‘cross-shop’ between private loan lenders within the same 30-day window.
 Applying for a private loan will not impact parent PLUS loan eligibility during this time.
 Applying for multiple, credit-based loans or rate shopping with different lenders within a 30-day window will be viewed as one inquiry on your credit history report(s).
 Each loan type has its own application process, specific terms, eligibility requirements, and maximum borrowing limits.

-If rate shopping, compare not only to the 7.9% fixed interest rate of the PLUS loan but consider other factors such as repayment terms and fees as some private loans also offer fixed rate options.
+If rate shopping, compare not only to the PLUS loan interest rate but consider other factors such as repayment terms and fees as some private loans also offer fixed rate options.

 Multiple Loan Approvals

 Once you’ve determined which loan type is the best option for you, you must cancel all other outstanding applications.
 Manhattan College will not be able to take action if multiple loan applications are received.